EducationalTestingService/factor_analyzer/README.rst

 -  ``pandas``
 -  ``scipy``
 -  ``scikit-learn``
+-  ``pre-commit``

 Contributing
 ------------

 Contributions to ``factor_analyzer`` are very welcome.
-Please file an issue on GitHub, or contact jbiggs@ets.org if you would like to contribute.
+Please file an issue in the repository if you would like to contribute.

 Installation
 ------------